 You’re in the market for a new boat, and have been cruising through the listings for new boats for sale on Boat Trader.
-You know where you’re going to keep it so you know the general size and draft constraints.
-You’ve thought about how you will primarily use the boat — now you’re down to the final details before you buy.
-What are your preferences for powering the boat, inboard or outboard power?
+You know where you’re going to keep it so you know the general size and draft constraints, and you’ve thought about how you will primarily use the boat — now you’re down to the final details before you buy.
+What are your preferences for powering the boat, inboard or outboard engines?

-Finally, there are maintenance, dependability, and cost issues.
 A few years ago, I would’ve said that diesel inboards were more likely to be yard-maintained by a professional mechanic and hence would be more costly to own than an outboard; with today’s sophisticated outboards, that is almost reversed.
 Simple diesels are easy to work on and very dependable, even if you have to be a contortionist to shoe-horn yourself around a tight engine compartment.
 Modern computer-controlled outboards — particularly the large ones — need technicians with the right training and tools to work on them.
 Of course, the same can often be said of newer model inboards, be they diesel or gas, which are also computer-controlled.